solarisDigitalAssets/docs/docs/Brokerage_API_Guide.md

 3. `locking_status` is `NO_BLOCK`
 4. `status` is `ACTIVE`

-In case of successful execution the endpoint responds with `201 Created` status and an initial state of the Trade which is `CREATED`.
+In case of successful execution the endpoint responds with `201 Created` status and an initial state of the Trade which is `PENDING`.

 Example below shows a creation of the `EUR/BTC` Trade(buying BTC) with the amount of 50.15 EUR, where `from_account_id` belongs to Solarisbank and `to_account_id` belongs to Solaris Digital Assets.